awwwdev/unocss-preset-radix/docs/usage.md

         'amber', /* this adds amber1, amber2, ..., amber12 and
         amber1A, amber2A, ..., amber12A
         whether they are used in your project or not.
-        This is usefull when you add classes on runtime (ex from user input or over network). */ 'blue4', // only adds blue4 whether it is used in your project or not.
+        This is useful when you add classes on runtime (ex from user input or over network). */ 'blue4', // only adds blue4 whether it is used in your project or not.
         'green3A', // only adds green4A.